Oerlikon (Zurich)

-Oerlikon is a quarter in the northern part of the city of Zürich, Switzerland.
+Oerlikon is a quarter in the northern part of the city of Zurich, Switzerland.
 A formerly independent municipality, Oerlikon was merged with Zürich in 1934 and forms today, together with Affoltern and Seebach, the city district 11.

 History

 The name Oerlikon goes back to the Alemannic settlement founder Orilo.
 Oerlikon was mentioned for the first time in the year 946 (other source: 942) as Orlinchowa.
 At that time the town consisted of no more than one dozen houses.
-Later on it was part of the municipality of Schwamendingen, where the inhabitants of Oerlikon went to school and attended church.
+From 1803 to 1872 Oerlikon was part of the municipality of Schwamendingen, where the inhabitants of Oerlikon went to school and attended church.

 In 1855 the line from Oerlikon to Winterthur via Wallisellen was established by the Schweizerische Nordostbahn (NOB).
 The following year the line was extended to Zürich Hauptbahnhof through the Wipkingen Tunnel.
 Lines from Wallisellen to Uster (1856) and Oerlikon to Bülach via Glattbrugg (1865) followed.
 The opening of these lines triggered the industrialisation of Oerlikon, and a massive population growth.
 In particular the large works of Maschinenfabrik Oerlikon was established immediately to the west of the station.
 In 1872 Oerlikon was separated from Schwamendingen and became its own municipality.

-In 1897, the Zürich-Oerlikon-Seebach tramway from Zürich to Oerlikon was built, with branches to Seebach, Glattbrugg and Schwamendingen.
-The tramway was linked to, and became part of, Zürich's city trams in 1931, at which time the lines to Glattbrugg and Schwamendingen were closed.
-In 1934, Oerlikon was merged into an expanded city of Zürich.
+In 1897, the Zürich-Oerlikon-Seebach tramway from Zurich to Oerlikon was built, with branches to Seebach, Glattbrugg and Schwamendingen.
+The tramway was linked to, and became part of, Zurich's city trams in 1931, at which time the lines to Glattbrugg and Schwamendingen were closed.
+In 1934, Oerlikon was merged into an expanded city of Zurich.

 In the early 1950s, Zurich Airport opened less than 5 km to the north of Oerlikon.
 In 1969 the Käferberg Tunnel was opened, providing a second railway route between Oerlikon and Zürich Hauptbahnhof, whilst in 1979 a new line was constructed from Oerlikon to Winterthur via Zurich Airport.
 With Oerlikon now only minutes away from the airport by direct train, it became a desirable location for offices and hotels.
 The rail link to the airport was complemented between 2006 and 2010 by the opening of the Glattalbahn, providing a fast tram connection from Oerlikon to the airport and surrounding Glattal region.
 In 2014, the Weinberg Tunnel opened, providing Oerlikon with its third railway route to Hauptbahnhof.